egilber2/WiFi_Locationing/wifi_locNB.md

 ### **6.1 Instances per Location**

 Using the Random Forest model, we can try to understand what is driving the incorrect classification of locations.
+First we'll select out correctly and incorrectly classified instances from the training data by using elements stored in the Random Forest model.

 ``` r
 #-Select instances that were correctly classifed in rf model